pasciaks/lostwords-org-library/README.md

 // [D]efault shows the word;
 let g_wordlistoption = "A";

-// String title of the puzzle
-let g_title_name = "Title";
+// String title of the puzzle. let g_title_name = "Title";

-// Hide Option - "U" | ""
+// Letter use/hide option - "U" | ""

 // Using a "U" here means don't duplicate use of letters let g_clueoption = "U";

 // Fill in remaining letters of grid with selection given.

-// "" - Use random letters from english alphabet upper case
+// "" - Use random letters from english alphabet in upper case
 // "[WORDLETTERS]" - Use random letters from any letters from words hidden
 // "1234ADFB" - Use random letters from provided list of letters let g_blanks = "";